Introduction to Forensic Acarology;

 Invited Lecturers, Marta Saloña-Bordas (UPV, Spain) and Henk R. Braig (UNSJ, Argentina)

-tentative Programme
+Programme

 Arrival: Sunday, 31 May 2026